ds-modules/BUDS-SU24/README.md

-# BUDS-SU24
-# Berkeley Unboxing Data Science - Summer 2024
+# Berkeley Unboxing Data Science (BUDS) - Summer 2024
-#
-##
 ### Lead Facilitators: Edwin Vargas Navarro and William Reed

-**Public Facing Repository for Berkeley Unboxing Data Science (BUDS)**

 Led by Professor Andrew Bray and Professor Deborah Nolan and in conjunction with Data Science Undergraduate Studies of the UC Berkeley College of Computing, Data Science, and Society, the BUDS program is a five-week internship for current high school juniors and seniors to gain relevant skills within the field of data science.
 For more information, please visit the official program website.

-N.B.
-This repository is currently being maintained by Lead Facilitators Edwin Vargas Navarro and William Reed

 | Module        | Summary                                       | Binder Link          |Berkeley DataHub Link           |
 |---------------|-----------------------------------------------|----------------------|--------------------------------|